This page seeks to answer basic questions about putting on a OWW event; for more detailed advice, please visit the DOING OWW page.

 You can either tailor a regular meeting of your own organisation to focus on One World Week or collaborate with others. ( more here)

-Any local event you’d like to organise, with reference to OWW's vision and aims, which reflects this year’s theme.
+Any local event you’d like to organise, with reference to OWW's vision and aims, which reflects the current theme.
 This could be an inspiring talk, quiz, debate, ﬁlm, fair trade fete or coffee morning, walk, global/local meal, vigil, act of worship, arts performance, school assembly or project, inter–faith activity … Whatever - it’s up to your community!